 Let them use the proper equipment

 Now this does have to be age appropriate but it’s important to let children use knives and other implements when cooking.
 I’m not saying to let them use the sharpest knife in the house but we need to teach them how to use knives properly.
-I let the boys use electric whisks, graters and blenders in cooking as well so that they can learn to use them safely.
-When children are younger it is fun to have an apron and a stable stool that they can stand on to reach the counter top safely.
+Kids can also handle electric whisks, graters and blenders in cooking as well so long as they learn to use them safely.
+We often do most of this sort of thing at the kitchen table which seems to be able to give them better control and more confidence.

 Make it fun

 This is so important.
 Cooking doesn’t need to be a chore and kids love getting involved.
 If you can make it into a family activity then they will really enjoy it.
-We had a family pizza making session where the boys made the dough from scratch and got to put on their favourite toppings.
-Pop over and have a look at our pizza recipe.
+A family pizza making session goes down well – make the dough from scratch and let them put on their favourite toppings.

 Teach proper techniques

 As well as letting children use the right equipment it’s also important to teach them proper techniques.
 This means they can cook safely under supervision.
-When the boys are using the hob or the oven they need to be able to do this safely.
-Keeping aprons away from the flame, making sure pan handles point the correct way and being careful when they open the oven.
+If using the hob or the oven they need to be able to do this safely.
+They need to be taught basic kitchen safety like keeping aprons away from the flame, making sure pan handles point the correct way and being careful when they open the oven.
 It also important to teach them how to use a knife correctly and hold items when you chop them.

 Encourage them to help on a daily basis

 This doesn’t always have to be in preparing the meal.
-If I’m making dinner for the kids I’ll ask them to help get the ingredients out, lay the table or clear up afterwards.
-We incorporate this into the daily routine which helps me out and now the boys can look in the fridge and start making decisions about what healthy meals they would like.
-They often offer to help peel veg without me asking or ask what else they can help with.
+You can get them to help by getting the ingredients out, laying the table or clearing up afterwards.
+Why not incorporate this into the daily routine which is genuinely helpful.
+My daughter loves to help with peeling the vegetables or encourage them to ask what else they can help with.

-Getting children involved in cooking has so many benefits and I hope these tips will help you get some adventurous cooking going on in your house.
+Getting children involved in cooking has so many benefits and I hope these tips will help you get on your way and cooking with kids!

 Picture credit: Designed by Freepik